Western Pennsylvania's trusted news source

 Michelle Frescura, a Greensburg native, drove to Pittsburgh from Michigan to celebrate Light Up Night.

-Pittsburgh kicked off the holiday season Saturday as crowds packed Downtown for the annual Light Up Night, taking in tree lightings, street performances and celebratory fireworks.
+Pittsburgh ushered in the holiday season Saturday as crowds packed Downtown for Light Up Night, taking in tree lightings, street performances and celebratory fireworks.

-The event drew steady crowds eager to usher in the season, helped along by the mild, comfortable weather.
+The event drew steady crowds eager to welcome the season, helped along by the mild, comfortable weather.

 “As we go through this holiday season, remember to do one thing: Be intentional on telling your wife, your children, your partner, whomever you love … remind them every day, ‘I love you.’
 And city of Pittsburgh, I love you.”